West Virginia vs. Texas Tech NCAA Football Odds, Plays and Insights | October 2, 2021

 - The Mountaineers covered the spread in their only game when favored by 7 points or more.

-- West Virginia's games this year have hit the over one time in four opportunities (25%).
+- West Virginia's games this year have hit the over on one of four set point totals (25%).

-- The Mountaineers score 32.5 points per game, comparable to the 33.5 per matchup the Red Raiders give up.
+- The Mountaineers rack up 32.5 points per game, comparable to the 33.5 per outing the Red Raiders give up.

 - Find the latest spread and moneyline odds for West Virginia at SISportsbook.